 112-01 75th Ave., Lower Level, Forest Hills

 Hug Music's mission is to nurture a love for music by promoting students’ musical growth and important life skills.
-All of our music teachers are board-certified music therapists.
 We offer various programs to all individuals including children with special needs.
 Hug Music provides baby and toddler music groups, dyad and private music lessons, and music therapy.
 Our original method, Musicreative, is especially effective for children with autism and ADHD to improve attention and learning skills.
+Social Skills Music Therapy group is also offered.
 Five-week package is available for new students.
 Contact us today to schedule your first class!

 HUNTINGTON LEARNING CENTER